 - Toss the butter with roughly a cup of liquid in a mixing dish until the butter is melted.

 - Place the shrimp and vegetables on a serving plate.
-If preferred, top with the remaining broth, lemon wedges, and spicy sauce.
+Top with butter mixture, lemon wedges, and (optionally) hot sauce.